iaarias/APCS-S1-Portfolio/README.md

 # APCS-S1-Portfolio
 This is where I am storing my python projects from Sem1.

--- Project #1 : Food Generator Game (foodcodegame.py)
+-- Project #1 : Food Generator Game (foodcodegame final.py)
 This program is a generator game, where a user will answer various questions and be given a suggested food to eat based on their answers.
 #Key Takeaways:
 This project taught me more about Nested IF statements, and I was able to successfully create a project using them.